stephanemora/azure-docs.fr-fr/articles/connectors/connectors-create-api-sqlazure.md

 ## <a name="troubleshoot-problems"></a>Résoudre les problèmes

+<a name="connection-problems"></a>

+### <a name="connection-problems"></a>Problèmes de connexion

-* Des problèmes de connexion peuvent se produire.
+Des problèmes de connexion peuvent se produire.
 Par conséquent, pour dépanner et résoudre ces types de problèmes, consultez [Résolution des erreurs de connexion à SQL Server](https://support.microsoft.com/help/4009936/solving-connectivity-errors-to-sql-server).
 Voici quelques exemples :

 * `A network-related or instance-specific error occurred while establishing a connection to SQL Server.
 The server was not found or was not accessible.
 Verify that the instance name is correct and that SQL Server is configured to allow remote connections.`

 * `(provider: Named Pipes Provider, error: 40 - Could not open a connection to SQL Server) (Microsoft SQL Server, Error: 53)`

 * `(provider: TCP Provider, error: 0 - No such host is known.)
 (Microsoft SQL Server, Error: 11001)`

 ## <a name="connector-specific-details"></a>Détails spécifiques du connecteur